 Plantar Heel pain also known as Plantar Fasciitis is a common foot condition.
-At least 10% of the population will have, at least some stage in their life time.

 1. Pain on first movement, particularly in the morning or after rest.

-2. Painful on palpation.
+2. Pain on touch.

-1. Increasing ankle joint range of motion.
+1. Increasing ankle joint range of motion and tissue flexibility.

 Positive Podiatry can provide a wide range of customised and custom made foot orthotics.
 This depends on your individual requirements.